FerretDB/FerretDB/website/blog/2024-09-24-run-ferretdb-cybertec-postgres-kubernetes.md

 cd CYBERTEC-operator-tutorials
 ```

-When cloning the CyberTec Postgres operator repository, you can either fork it (if you intend to make customizations) or clone it directly for use in your environment.
 This folder is where the core Helm chart for installing the Postgres operator resides, and you will use it in the subsequent steps to install the operator and configure your Postgres cluster.

 ### Create a namespace for the project